-Assessing the ECL on Trade Receivables.
-The Company initially uses a provision matrix based on historical default rates for trade receivables.
+Assessing the ECL on Trade Receivables and Contract Assets.
+The Group initially uses a provision matrix based on the historical default rates for trade receivables.
 The provision matrix specifies provision rates depending on the number of days that a receivable is past due.
-The Company then calibrates the provision matrix to adjust historical credit loss experience with forward-looking information on the basis of current observable data to reflect the effects of current and forecasted economic conditions.
-The Company regularly reviews the methodology and assumptions used for estimating ECL to reduce any differences between estimates and actual experience.
+The Group then calibrates the provision matrix to adjust historical credit loss experience with forward-looking information on the basis of current observable data to reflect the effects of current and forecasted economic conditions.